Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 ### Jen

-About 5/6 of the wader species are red listed and at risk.
+About 5 or 6 of the wader species are red listed and at risk.
 The reason that they are red listed is because their breeding potential has declined and that breeding potential is mainly lost due to habitat loss.
 If that breeding potential is lost then numbers will decline.

 ### Flight Free UK